Do it in order, or make your own way around Sheffield’s city centre. It’s your party.

 The Three Tuns

-Under the same ownership of Rutland Arms, the Three Tuns often has Blue Bee Brewery on the bar.
+The Three Tuns often has Blue Bee Brewery on the bar.
 Other favourites include Dark Star and Acorn Brewery.
+Real ale focused offering and remarkable example of corner pub architecture.

 The Wick at Both Ends